nuejs/www/docs2/reference/template-syntax.md

 ### One-way data flow
 Attributes form a "one-way data flow": when the parent property updates, it will flow down to the child, but not the other way around.
 This prevents child components from mutating the parent's state, which makes the data flow harder to understand.

-Template expressions and data flow is heavily inspired by Vue, so Vue users should feel right at home when building apps with Nue.
+Template expressions and data flow are heavily inspired by Vue, so Vue users should feel right at home when building apps with Nue.